TheEmi/VR-scrcpy/README.md

 # How to install
 Download the exe, add a src folder next to it with the text files for ip_list.txt and processes.txt.
 <br>
-Make user you have scrcpy and adb in ENV variables.
+Make user you have scrcpy and adb in ENV variables or the .exe of them in the same folder as the app.
 Launch app.
 # How to use
 1. Start ADB server by clicking START and kill-server by clicking STOP